 We also experimented with small adjustments to our algorithms in terms of the treatment of the direct link.
 For the maximum flow metric, we performed adjustments to the capacity of the direct link, while leaving the capacities of all other edges the same.
 Our findings were as expected, namely that we obtain more direct link papers with a higher capacity of the direct link.
 For the authority metric, we modified the way in which we grow the local citation graph, so as not to use direct link information in the process of growing the local citation graph.
 We found that this affects the percentage of direct link papers very little.
-This result indicates that when there is a direct link itself is discarded.
+This result indicates that when there is a direct link between papers, their local citation graphs have a large overlap even if the direct link itself is discarded.